kylerush/zod-graphql-type/README.md

 ## Notes

 This is not yet a 1.0.0 release.
 Since this is under active development, versioning won't follow SEMVER until 1.0.0.

+## Developing

+You can run the dev server with `npm run start`.
+Tests can be run with `npm run test` and with watch `npm run test:watch`.
+To fully check your branch run `npm run package`.